NEBRASKA

 Nebraska also provides a Personal Finance webpage with lesson plans and curricula website links.

-Nebraska receives a “B” for financial literacy instruction, as it provides instruction in Grades K-12 through its social studies standards, but only provides minimal instruction in high school through economics standards.
-In order to receive an “A,” Nebraska must require a stand-alone personal finance course for high school graduation.
+Nebraska receives an “A” for financial literacy instruction, as it provides instruction in Grades K-12 through its social studies standards as well as requiring the completion of a personal finance course before graduation.